The Weird, Wild and Tragically Short Life of Anna Nicole Smith

 Her rise to fame may have come as a surprise to those who knew Vickie Lynn Hogan as a kid in Mexia, when she dropped out of high school at 15 and went to work at a fast-food chicken restaurant.
 But the girl who would become Anna Nicole Smith, just as her idol Marilyn Monroe transcended her humble beginnings as Norma Jean Baker, had always dreamed of bigger and better things.

-In fact, Smith—who would have been 50 years old today—used to travel with a handful of Monroe films in her bag.
+In fact, Smith—born on Nov.
+28, 1967—used to travel with a handful of Monroe films in her bag.
 She admitted to having four of them with her on a trip to New York during a 1993 appearance on Live With Regis and Kathie Lee.

 Asked if it was true that she hadn't "blossomed" until after the junior prom, Smith smiled and said, "No, until after I had my son, then I went way out," referring to the 36-28-38 measurements that made her such a memorable centerfold.
 "They have so many different stories, nobody's gettin' anything right," she added.